David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

-But when you are a bit more advanced your arms will grow better if you add some curls to your routine, as well as some parallel bar dips.
+But when you are a bit more advanced your arms will grow better if you add some curls to your routine, as well as some direct triceps work.
 You could do some calf work as well if you wish, but really calf size is more down to genetics than anything else.
 And although you can bring stubborn calves up to an extent, it does take a large amount of volume to achieve this, and you would be better waiting until you are much more advanced before you try to accomplish this.

-As for abdominal work, you don’t really need it.
-If you brace your abs when you are doing your other exercises (especially deadlifts and overhead presses) your abs will firm up very well anyway.
+As for abdominal training; you don’t really need it.
+If you brace your abs when you are doing your other exercises (especially deadlifts and overhead presses) they will firm up very well anyway.
 And if you want a flat stomach or a six pack, this is mostly developed in the kitchen rather than the gym.
-Just make sure you eat clean and train hard (and maybe do a little cardio too) and you will get the slim waist you are looking for.
+Just make sure you eat clean and train hard (and maybe do some cardio too) and you will get the slim, defined waist you are looking for.

 So with this in mind here is my version of the 5×5 workout program.
 It still consists of two workouts which you will alternate over three weekly visits to the gym, but the workouts are as follows:

-You will notice that this workout is very similar to the one I described in my article on the full body workout routine, which I recommend you take a look at to give you more information on why a workout of this sort is the best way to build muscle for the vast majority of people.
+You will notice that this routine is very similar to the one I described in my article on the full body workout routine, which I recommend you take a look at to give you more information on why a program of this sort is the best way to build muscle for most people.

-Well if you are just starting out, have never lifted before and you are prepared to start off with very light weights the Stronglifts 5×5 program is an excellent one and I would highly recommend it.
-If you have been training a while however I would suggest you do my version instead.
+Well if you are just starting out and you are prepared to start off with very light weights the Stronglifts 5×5 program is an excellent one and I would highly recommend it.
+But if you have been training for a while I would suggest you do my version instead.

-But whatever you do, avoid the 5-day split routines where you train each body part once per week and go to failure on all your sets.
-These are just not that effective for natural trainees, and training to failure all the time puts far too much stress on your central nervous system; so although you might make some progress at first, your gains will quickly come to a halt.
+But whatever you do, avoid the 5-day per week split routines where you train each body part once per week and go to failure on all your sets.
+These are just not that effective for natural trainees, and training to failure all the time puts far too much stress on your central nervous system.
+So although you might make some progress at first, your gains will quickly come to a halt.

 Routines of this sort were devised for people who use steroids, and although they may have something to offer for very advanced people, as a beginner or intermediate who just wants to put 20 - 30lb of muscle onto your frame as quickly as possible, you will achieve that goal far quicker with a routine of the sort described here.